 Occult Workings And Magical Operations

 As I played through “A Crack In The Slab” I was immediately in awe of its seamless time-travel mechanism.
 I was reminded of how the old gothic soap opera Dark Shadows handled time travel.
-It’s more a tool of sorcery versus a scientific breakthrough, freeing it from the rules and regulations that make time travel, well, stupid.
+It’s more a tool of sorcery versus scientific breakthrough, freeing it from the rules and regulations that make time travel, well, stupid.

-And either by coincidence of synchronicity, I was reading Colin Wilson’s The Occult while playing Dishonored 2.
+And either by coincidence or synchronicity, I was reading Colin Wilson’s The Occult while playing Dishonored 2.
 The chapter detailing the life and practices of Aleister Crowley touches upon the occultist’s time at Boleskine House while working the “Abramelin Operation”—a magical ritual where the invoking magician makes contact with his Holy Guardian Angel.
 But before this can be accomplished, he must summon and bind the 12 Dukes and Kings of Hell to remove their negative influence from his life.

 The length of time it takes to prepare this ritual (including prayer from dusk until dawn, bouts of fasting, and celibacy) ranges from six to 18 months, depending on the translation.